Understanding EC and parts per million in hydroponics

 Two new growers compare notes.
-One says they're running 800 PPM.
+One says they're running 800 parts per million.
 The other says that's way too low.
 They're both running the same nutrient strength.
 They have different meters.

 What you're actually measuring